At the special business meeting on Tuesday,

 Stranraer Baptist Church Profile

 Ours is a vibrant and welcoming evangelical church family currently with 48 members and up to 90 attending most Sunday mornings.
 The congregation is an eclectic mix of age, walk of life and Christian experience with a growing children and teenage ministry which has huge potential.
 We presently have 1 elder and 5 deacons leading the congregation.
 We are blessed to have a talented group of young musicians who lead worship.
 The church has recently celebrated its 32nd anniversary.

 Stranraer is a town on the shores of Loch Ryan with a population of approximately 13,000 people.
 It is best known for its ferry connection with Belfast and Larne in Northern Ireland.
 It is the second largest town in Dumfries and Galloway and is situated 75 miles west of Dumfries.
 The area surrounding Stranraer is rural and scenic with several small villages scattered across the peninsula.
 There are great opportunities for water sports and outdoor activities such as hillwalking, golf and mountain biking.

-The main employers in Stranraer are the 2 Ferry Companies, Stena Line and P&O, the cheese factory, agriculture, hospitality and health and social care.
+The main employers in Stranraer are the 2 Ferry Companies, Stena Line and P&O, the cheese factory, (which makes Seriously Strong Cheese), agriculture, hospitality and health and social care.
 Stranraer town and district has a significant problem with deprivation and part of the town has been recently redeveloped and is in receipt of European funding because it is recognised as an area of deprivation.
 Sadly, we have a significant problem with drug and alcohol abuse, teenage pregnancies and broken families.